lmc2179/lmc2179.github.io/drafts/seychelles.md

 Evaluating your regression model with a diagnostic

-The regression sequel to the post about the confusion matrix
+The regression sequel to the post about the confusion matrix - main diagonal vs off-diagonal